Startup Culture: Definition, Importance, How to Build

 While startup culture shares some similarities with corporate culture, there are distinct differences between the two concepts.
 Startup culture embodies the entrepreneurial spirit, flexibility, and agility, while its corporate counterpart is often more established, structured, and reluctant to change.

 However, in recent years, large corporations have been adopting separate startup culture values to foster innovation and responsiveness, creating a blend of the two paradigms in some cases.
 When isolated, each paradigm goes with its own set of characteristics and priorities.
-Here are their most common traits.
+Here are the most common traits and differences between corporate vs startup culture.

-1. Risk-taking: Startup culture encourages risk-taking and tolerates failure as a natural part of the innovation process.
+- Risk-taking: Mentioning the characteristics of startup culture, one that encourages risk-taking and tolerates failure as a natural part of the innovation process is considered good.
 On the other hand, corporate culture tends to be more risk-averse, as mature companies focus on stability and preserving existing market share.

-1. Availability of resources: A startup's budget, time, and resources are typically limited, which demands a more prudent approach to problem-solving.
+- Availability of resources: A startup's budget, time, and resources are typically limited, which demands a more prudent approach to problem-solving.
 Corporate culture relies on resources that are more extensive and may not experience the same level of resource constraints.
+This is another point usually differentiating startup vs corporate culture.

 Why Is Startup Culture Important?